xarantolus/Collect/README.md

 ```
 npm install website-scraper-phantom
 ```

+This command must be run in the directory that contains the `package.json` file.

 After installing, the server should output `PhantomJS will be used to process websites` when started.